zvtvz/zvt/docs/source/data/data_concepts.rst

     In order to be compatible with historical data, the qfq is an exception, {adjust_type} is left empty

-The pre defined kdata schema could be found in :py:mod:`~.zvt.domain.quotes`, it's seperated by entity_schema, level, and adjust type.
+The pre defined kdata schema could be found in :py:mod:`~.zvt.domain.quotes`, it's separated by entity_schema, level, and adjust type.

 e.g. Stock1dHfqKdata means China Stock daily hfq quotes.